Gran Canaria

 4. Transport by bus

-• A Global shuttle service will be implemented, with departures every 30 minutes in a circular route from 9:30 a.m. to 6:00 p.m.
+• There is a shuttle service provided by the company Global, with departures every 30 minutes on a circular route from 9:30 to 18:00.

-• Global line 18 will connect the south of the island with the natural monument of Roque Nublo three times a day (round trip).
+• The Global line 18 will connect the south of the island with the Roque Nublo natural monument three times a day (round trip).
+More information on routes and schedules for the buses, both outbound and return, can be found at guaguasglobal.com and reservasroquenublo.com.

-These measures aim to control crowding, protect the natural environment and improve accessibility to the Roque Nublo by public transport.
-If you plan to visit, be sure to book in advance and consider available transport options.
+These measures aim to control visitor numbers, protect the natural environment and improve accessibility to Roque Nublo by public transport.
+If you plan to visit, be sure to book in advance and consider the different options when planning your visit: where to park, how to get there and how to return, either by public transport (it is very important to check the timetables) or by walking along the trails in the area.